Our egg donation programme

 You will come into the clinic for an initial scan and consultation where the doctor will perform an internal scan to assess your womb and the womb lining.
 You will then have a consultation where the doctor will go through your medical history and devise a personalised treatment plan.
 The next step will be to come in for a treatment consultation with a nurse.
 At this point the nurse will discuss your treatment with you and help to match you with a donor.
-There are three routes for egg donation: a known donor, a UK donor or a Spanish donor.

 Known donor: For treatment with a known donor, you and your donor will take medication for a number of weeks to synchronise your cycles and to encourage the growth of the eggs in the donor’s cycle.
 Both of you will also come in to the clinic for monitoring scans.
 The eggs will then be collected from the donor’s ovaries under sedation and mixed with the sperm in the lab.
 A few days later the fertilised eggs will be transferred into your womb.

 UK donor: In the nurses consultation you will go through the list of available donors and the nurse will help to match you with a donor.
 You will then take medication to thicken the lining of the uterus and prepare it for implantation.
 Doctors will assess the thickness of the lining with scans every few days.
 Once you are ready for the embryos to be implanted, the donor eggs will be fertilised with your partner’s sperm in the lab and transferred into your womb.